Avian brain: Pallium

 The pallial domain is divided into two main parts: the Wulst, or hyperpallium, at the dorsal surface of the pallium, and the dorso-ventricular ridge, which comprises the nidopallium, arcopallium, and archipallium.
 The circuitry of the avian brain is organised such that circuits for processes such as vision and cognition pass between the structures of the pallium, with connections both horizontally and vertically oriented within the pallium.
 In the sensory areas of the pallium, neurons display a layer-like organisation into columns, with horizontal connections; hence, the part of the pallium responsible for sensory circuitry is also called the sensory cortex in birds.

-Within the pallium, the nidopallium caudolaterale is thought to be a centre of goal-directed action.
+Within the pallium, the nidopallium caudolaterale (NCL) is thought to be a centre of goal-directed action.
 It is the part of the pallium that has the most innervation sensitive to dopamine, and has a structure suggesting strong dopamine control.
 Neural activity in the nidopallium caudolaterale is correlated with rewards, rules, categories, and information held in the memory.
 The nidopallium caudolaterale is also proportionally much larger in birds with stronger cognitive abilities.
 Showing diversity in bird brains and potentially the role of the nidopallium caudolaterale is that structure's separation into multiple structures in songbirds.